yeongmo-j/Timeline/README.md

 # Timeline (What is it?)
-This is an application that is kind of SNS, which contains the feature of make a friend relationship, share my post, gathering friends' posts, and react with it through comment it or like it.
+This is an application that is kind of SNS, which contains the feature of make a friend relationship, share my post(included with photoes), gathering friends' posts, and react with it through comment it or like it.

 This project is mainly consist of some open source framework
 * Spring boot